isomerpages/nlb-nrm/_read30/READ30 Nodes.md

 Your next read might just be the catalyst that moves you forward.</p>
 <p>Visit ION Orchard, B4 for our exclusive READ30 feature and find out what
-Meihan Boey (author of the Miss Cassidy series), Sharon Au (former actor and host) and Saravanan Ayyavoo (entertainer-aviator) has to say about their recommended reads!</p>
+Meihan Boey (author of the Miss Cassidy series), Sharon Au (former actor and host) and Saravanan Ayyavoo (entertainer-aviator) have to say about their recommended reads!</p>
 <p></p>
 <div class="isomer-image-wrapper">